Danish man held over deadly bow-and-arrow attack in Norway

-COPENHAGEN, Denmark (AP) — A 37-year-old Danish man is in custoday in Norway suspected of a bow-and-arrow attack on a small town that killed five people and wounded two others, police said Thursday.
+COPENHAGEN, Denmark (AP) — A 37-year-old Danish man is in custody in Norway suspected of a bow-and-arrow attack on a small town that killed five people and wounded two others, police said Thursday.

 The man, who was not further identified, has confessed to going on a rampage in Kongsberg, southwest of the capital Oslo, prosecutor Ann Iren Svane Matthiassen said, adding he was was questioned overnight.